enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 # 1. Getting started with QGIS

-# Introduction
 This tutorial is a step-by-step introduction to QGIS, from discovering the GUI to geospatial processing, through a series of practical exercises based on the geohistorical data leveraged in the DigiKAR project.

-With this first session you will also create and configure the QGIS project file that will be used during the two days and import all the useful data.

 A set of icons is used to highlight the nature of specific blocks or sections:
 - ⚠️ and ❗ denote an important information;